 Alpine Meadows, CA 96146

 This smaller resort is located about 6 miles from Tahoe City, Nevada and boasts 2,400 acres of forested trails on a sunny, scenic mountain with full lake views.
 The powder-crowned terrain is groomed for all ability levels and a single base lodge adds to the unhurried, cozy ambiance that makes newly independent skiers feel safe.
 Note, there’s no mountainside lodging and it’s very crowded on weekends.
-However, the recent purchase by huge neighbor Squaw Valley USA (just 10 minutes away by free shuttle bus) means upgrades are likely.
-Check out the resort's value Kids Stay and and Ski Free Packages.
-The ‘family ski zone’ and special teen tickets, plus a kids camp for ages 4-6 and Mountaineer lessons for ages 7-12 attract families; private lessons available for ages 4 and under.
+However, a gondola connecting it to its owner-neighbor Palisades Tahoe (just 10 minutes away by free shuttle bus) means more change to come.
+Check out the resort’s ‘family ski zone’ and special teen tickets, plus a kids camp for ages 4-6 and Mountaineer lessons for ages 7-12 attract families; private lessons available for ages 4 and under.
 Kids under 4 can also ski free all day.
-Additionally, new GPS tracking technology is used for all kids enrolled in daycamps, and each child's route is stored online so favorite runs can be remembered.
+Additionally, new GPS tracking technology is used for all kids enrolled in daycamps, and each child’s route is stored online so favorite runs can be remembered.
 The easy check in process (automated registration kiosks and easy slope access) is also a plus.

 Corner of Wildwood and Saddle